-Remote Web Management, Remote Telnet Access & Remote SSH Management
+Remote Web Management and Remote Telnet Access

-The Administrator Settings window is also used to enable remote Telnet management and remote web management access to the Router.
-To enable remote management of the Router, select the State Enabled radio button for either Remote Web Management or Remote Telnet Management and type the IP Address and Netmask of the remote network or system used for management.
-Click the Apply button to activate remote management from the chosen IP address.
+The Administrator Settings window is also used to enable remote Telnet management, remote SSH management and remote web management access to the Router.

+In each case, the procedure to enable remote management of the Router is the same.
+First, select the State Enabled radio button for Remote Web Management, Remote Telnet Management, or Remote SSH Management, and then type the IP Address and Netmask of the remote network or system used for management.
+Finally, click the Apply button to activate remote management from the chosen IP address.
 Be sure to save the new setting.